chapmanu/chap-press/README.md

   http://localhost:8000
   ```

   Finish the final instructions through the WordPress installation.
-  Enter the database information that was created earlier including database name
-  and password.

 The WordPress admin panel should be displayed and the user should have full access
   to developing in a local environment.

 ## Troubleshooting